WarrenMfg/books-and-magazines/README.md

 - A temporary website may be found on AWS:
   - [Books & Magazines](http://ec2-3-23-88-197.us-east-2.compute.amazonaws.com:50000/)
+  - NOTE: Only optimized for Google Chrome v81 at this time

 ![Books & Magazines](screenshot.png)

 - Another example of a form can be found on Netlify
   - [Chef Emoji](https://chef-emoji.netlify.app/)
+  - NOTE: Only optimized for Google Chrome v81 at this time
+  - NOTE: Submits via email

 ## Built With